How to break the rules by establishing clear priorities

-VALUES > OUTCOME
+COMPANY VALUES > OUTCOME

 Choose to stick to your values over any ideal outcome.

-COLLECTIVE GOOD > PERSONAL BENEFIT
+COLLECTIVE GOOD > PERSONAL GAIN

 Breaking rules has consequences.
-I’m not talking about people getting upset or not liking your behaviors.
-Sometimes, the aftermath of your behaviors can benefit you but hurt your team or organization.
+I’m not talking about people getting upset or not liking your behaviors; sometimes, the aftermath of your behaviors can benefit you but hurt your team or organization.

 Choose the collective over your personal benefit.